Unidan

-Ben Eisenkop, better known by his Reddit pseudonym Unidan, is an American ecologist.
-He became popular on the social media website Reddit as the "excited biologist" who answered questions and explained concepts related to biology and ecology before being banned.
-He was banned from the website for vote fraud – using multiple secret accounts to increase the popularity of his own posts and decrease the popularity of competitors' posts.
+Ben Eisenkop, known online by his Reddit username Unidan (born August 9, 1986), is an American ecologist.
+He became popular on the social media website Reddit as the "excited biologist" who answered questions and explained concepts related to biology and ecology before being banned from the website for vote fraud – using multiple secret accounts to increase the popularity of his own posts and decrease the popularity of competitors' posts.

 Background

 Eisenkop earned his bachelor's degrees in biology and environmental science from Binghamton University in Vestal, New York.
 He was a doctoral student there from 2011 until 2018, but left before completing his doctoral degree.
 He worked as a graduate instructor in the Department of Biological Sciences at Binghamton University, teaching courses in biology, ecology, and environmental science.
 He performed doctoral research on ecosystem ecology, studying how communally roosting crows in New York affect the environment.

 Career

 Eisenkop wrote an article for Mental Floss.
 He has been a graduate instructor for Biology 117: Introduction to Organismal, and Population and Environmental Studies 101: Environment and Man/Women: An Ecological Perspective, and helps instruct an animal behavior course with professor Anne Clark and has been involved in studying communally roosting crows in New York, by tracking them across the state and monitoring their environmental impact.
-He is also a collaborator on an upcoming book "Great Adaptations," which teaches concepts of evolution to kids.
-In April 2014, Eisenkop hosted a TEDx with Binghamton University, "Alternative Futures of Science Funding."
+He was also a collaborator on the book Great Adaptations, which teaches concepts of evolution to kids.
+In April 2014, Eisenkop hosted a TEDx with Binghamton University, "Alternative Futures of Science Funding".